A. The state of a person’s life is the result of an accumulation of decisions.

-B. In general, the Action Policy revisions stimulated by Learning and Divine Experience are edifying, and lead to greater Agency and Victory, while revisions attributable to Trauma are regressive, and lead to risk-aversion and Failure.
+B. In general, revisions to the Action Policy stimulated by Learning and Divine Experience are edifying, and lead to greater Agency and Victory, while revisions resulting from Trauma are regressive, leading to risk-aversion and Failure.

 The shrewd pupil is wary of Trauma disguised as Learning.